Popular Villas in Majorca

 Do the villas in Majorca often offer Wi-Fi?

-Do the villas in Majorca generally have a fireplace or a pool?
+Do the villas in Majorca generally have a fireplace or a swimming pool?

-For sure!
-According to the data collected last year, the villas in Majorca are perfect in summer and winter.
-Here, 41% are equipped with a fireplace and 89% a pool.
+Yes!
+According to the information collected last year, the villas in Majorca are perfect for all seasons.
+Here, 42% are equipped with a fireplace and 85% a swimming pool.

-Are the villas in Majorca suitable for holidays in large groups or rather for a weekend break as a small group?
+Are the villas in Majorca suitable for trips with several people or better for a weekend break as a small group?

-Here, according to Holidu's data, 48% of villas accept up to eight travellers, 50% of these villas are made up of at least four bedrooms.
-But 97% of villas are also suitable for up to four people, and 96% of the villas are made up of at least two separate bedrooms.
-This is therefore the perfect destination for large and small families!
+In Majorca, according to the information gathered last year, 47% of villas are suitable for groups of up to eight guests, and 45% of these villas have at least four bedrooms.
+But 96% of villas are also suitable for up to four guests, and 85% of the villas are made up of at least two separate bedrooms.
+Majorca is, therefore, the perfect destination for large and small families!